Skip to content

 • start indicates that the connector is completely configured (that is all the methods listed above have been called) and it can begin processing.
 This call is where the configuration properties are extracted from the connection object.
 It can also be used to register with non-blocking services.
 For example, it can register a listener for events from the OMAS Out Topic through the context.

-• engage is used when the connector is configured to need to issue blocking calls to wait for new metadata.
+• engage is used as an alternative to refresh when the connector is configured to need to issue blocking calls to wait for new metadata.
 It is called from its own thread.
 It is recommended that the engage() method returns when each blocking call completes.
 The integration daemon will pause a second and then call engage() again.
 This pattern enables the calling thread to detect the shutdown of its hosting integration daemon server.
 This method is implemented by the integration connector's base class to do nothing.
 You only need to override it if your integration connector is issuing blocking calls.

 1. when the integration connector first starts and then